donno/warehouse51/git-remote-base-rs/README.md

   * Currently, all packs are downloaded.
 * Cloning a repository work - where it is cloned from already checked out repository.
+* Uploading every loose object needed during a push.
+  * Currently, all packs are uploaded if the object needed is not loose.

 TODOs
 -----